Continental Innovates with Rancher and Kubernetes

 Result: Based on your snapshot backup target, a one-time snapshot will be taken and saved in the selected backup target.

-The list of all available snapshots for the cluster is available.
+The list of all available snapshots for the cluster is available in the Rancher UI.

 In the Global view, navigate to the cluster that you want to view snapshots.